seamless-protocol/leverage-tokens/docs/src/src/LeverageManager.sol/contract.LeverageManager.md

 verifying the amount received is as expected, using a wrapper that performs these checks such as https://github.com/fei-protocol/ERC4626#erc4626router-and-base[ERC4626Router]."
 As such it is highly recommended that LeverageToken creators make an initial deposit of a non-trivial amount of equity.
-It is also recommended to use a router that performs slippage checks when depositing and withdrawing.*
+It is also recommended to use a router that performs slippage checks when depositing and withdrawing.
+- LeverageToken creation is permissionless and can be configured with arbitrary lending adapters, rebalance adapters, and underlying collateral and debt assets.
+As such, the adapters and tokens used by a LeverageToken are part of the risk profile of the LeverageToken, and should be carefully considered by users before using a LeverageToken.
+- LeverageTokens can be configured with arbitrary lending adapters, thus LeverageTokens are directly affected by the specific mechanisms of the underlying lending market that their lending adapter integrates with.
+As mentioned above, it is highly recommended that users research and understand the lending adapter used by the LeverageToken they are considering using.
+Some examples:
+- Morpho: Users should be aware that Morpho market creation is permissionless, and that the price oracle used by by the market may be manipulatable.
+- Aave v3: Allows rehypothecation of collateral, which may lead to reverts when trying to remove collateral from the market during withdrawals and rebalances.*

 ## State Variables